asappresearch/sru/README.md

 <img width=620 src="https://raw.githubusercontent.com/taolei87/sru/master/imgs/speed.png"><br>
 <i>Average processing time of LSTM, conv2d and SRU, tested on GTX 1070</i><br>
 </p>
 For example, the figure above presents the processing time of a single mini-batch of 32 samples.
 SRU achieves 10 to 16 times speed-up compared to LSTM, and operates as fast as (or faster than) word-level convolution using conv2d.

+The [paper](https://arxiv.org/abs/1709.02755) has multiple versions, please check the latest one.

 #### Reference:
 Simple Recurrent Units for Highly Parallelizable Recurrence